Birendra23/GigSetu/README.md

 ## Getting Started

-To get started with Gigverse locally, follow these steps:
+To get started with Gigsetu locally, follow these steps:

 1. **Clone the repository**:
    ```bash